Online scammers making it a cruel summer for Taylor Swift fans | CBC News

 He recommended avoiding making transactions through Interac e-transfer, as you and your money are likely never ever getting back together.

-The Ottawa Police Service said anyone who believes they've been scammed online should file a report or contact 211.
+Ottawa police said anyone who believes they've been scammed online should file a report or contact 211.

 "A lot of these incidents rely on the courts to determine the process, including deciding what restitution is appropriate, which can often take years to resolve," said Const.
 Shaun Wahbeh, an investigator with the fraud unit, in the initial police release.